actions/actions-runner-controller/README.md

               value: abcd1234
           securityContext:
             runAsUser: 0
-      # if workDir is not specified, the default working directory is /runner/_work
+      # workDir if not specified (default = /runner/_work)
-      # this setting allows you to customize the working directory location
+      # You can customise this setting allowing you to change the default working directory location
       # for example, the below setting is the same as on the ubuntu-18.04 image
       workDir: /home/runner/work
 ```